home-assistant/home-assistant.io/source/_integrations/filter.markdown

 Entity:
   description: The entity that provides the input.
 Only `sensor` entities are supported.
 Filter:
   description: Algorithm to be used to filter data.
-Available filters are  "Lowpass", "outlier", "Range", "Throttle", "Time throttle" and "Time simply moving average".
+Available filters are  "Lowpass", "Outlier", "Range", "Throttle", "Time throttle" and "Moving Average (Time based)".
 Precision:
   description: Defines the precision of the filtered state.
 Window size: